simonem/PhD_Thesis/contributions.md

 Contribution 2 can be a resource for computer scientists aiming at designing technologies for pervasive, quantitative and qualitative data collection.
 The presented challenges constitute a foundation for a design space for data capturing tools.
 They are expression of the trade-off between technology-centred quantitative data acquisition and user-centerer qualitative information collection.

-## C3: Novel interaction techniques to support crisis training
+## C3: Novel interaction techniques to support crisis training [for data collection and collaborative serious games]

 Contribution 3 of the thesis brings novel interaction techniques to the field of tangible embodied and embedded computing.